 - a) Lead the horse at a walk, jog, trot, or extended trot, or back in a straight or curved line, or a combination of straight and curved lines: - b) Stop; and turn 90° (1/4), 180° (1/2), 270° (3/4), 360° (full turn) or any combination or multiple of these turns.
-On turns of greater than 90°, the ideal turn consists of the horse pivoting on the right hind leg while stepping across and in front of the right front leg with the left front leg; - c) An exhibitor should not be penalised if their horse performs a pivot on the left hind leg, but an exhibitor whose horse performs the pivot correctly should receive more credit.
-The hold performs the property of the horse performs and the pivot correctly should receive more credit. - The Judge must have exhibitors set the horse up squarely for inspection sometime during the class.
+On turns of greater than 90°, the ideal turn consists of the horse pivoting on the right hind leg while stepping across and in front of the right front leg with the left front leg; - c) An exhibitor should not be penalised if their horse performs a pivot on the left hind leg, but an exhibitor whose horse performs the pivot correctly should receive more credit. - The Judge must have exhibitors set the horse up squarely for inspection sometime during the class.